TheFreeman193/Scripts/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 'Bug report'
-about: Create a report to help improve a script
+about: 'Create a report to help improve a script'
 title: '[BUG] <Describe your bug in 20 words or less>'
 labels: 'bug, awaiting confirmation'
-assignees: TheFreeman193
+assignees: 'TheFreeman193'

 ---